pinojs/pino/docs/pretty.md

 $ cat app.log | pino-pretty
 ```

+For almost all situations, this is the recommended way to prettify logs.
+The
+programmatic API, described in the next section, is primarily for integration
+purposes with other CLI based prettifiers.

 ## Prettifier API

-Pino prettifier modules are extra modules that provide a CLI for parsing ndJSON
+Pino prettifier modules are extra modules that provide a CLI for parsing NDJSON
 log lines piped via `stdin` and expose an API which conforms to the Pino
 [metadata streams](API.md#metadata) API.